heldergomesramos/Snake-1v1/README.md

 3. **Set Up the Database**:

 - Ensure you have SQL Server installed and running locally or have access to a remote SQL Server instance.
-- Configure your database connection string in appsettings.json:
+- Configure your database connection string in appsettings.json.
+Don't forget to replace `your_server` and `your_database` with the correct values:

 ```json
 "ConnectionStrings": {